-The visas and paperwork required when moving to France will vary by nationality and an individual expat’s needs and circumstances.
-France is known for its’ bureaucracy, but with the correct documents, the system can be navigated with ease.
+The paperwork required for visas in France and the French residence permit will vary by nationality and an individual expat’s needs and circumstances.
+France is known for its’ bureaucracy, which can be complex (particularly with new rules around travel to France after Brexit) but with the correct documents, applying for a French visa can be navigated with ease.

-Non-EU Citizens should begin the process of applying for a long-term visa at the French embassy of their home country, before arriving in France.
-The application process may take up to 6 months and once approved, applicants will be given a 3 month window in which to travel to France.
-The government have created a useful online “Visa Wizard” tool (available in several languages) to help individuals determine whether they will require a visa and if so, what type.
+Non-EU Citizens should begin the process of applying for long-term visas in France at their nearest French embassy, prior to arrival in France.
+The application process may take up to 6 months and once approved, applicants will be given a 3-month window in which to travel to France.
+The government have created a useful online “Visa Wizard” tool (available in several languages) to help individuals determine whether they will require a France visa application and if so, what type.

-The exception to this are those with visa-type known as the visa de long séjour valant titre de séjour (or VLS-TS for short!).
+The exception to this is those with visa-type known as the visa de long séjour valant titre de séjour (or VLS-TS for short!).
 This type of visa acts as a temporary residence permit valid for up to one year.
 Those with a VLS-TS should make an appointment to register with the French Office of Immigration and Integration (OFII) within the first three months of arriving.
-A routine medical examination, basic French language test and a criminal background check may also be required upon arrival in France.
+A routine medical examination, basic French language test and a criminal background check may also be required upon arrival as conditions of your France visa application.

-There is more detailed information on obtaining a visa on the France Diplomatie website (in English) as well as the Accueil des Étrangers website, literally translated as “Welcoming Foreign People” (in French only).
+There is more detailed information on obtaining visas in France on the France Diplomatie website (in English) as well as the Accueil des Étrangers website, literally translated as “Welcoming Foreign People” (in French only).

-Each Préfecture has a specific set of requirements for each type of CdS, which generally include ID, proof of employment and a French address, health insurance, pay slips and more.
+Each Préfecture has a specific set of requirements for each type of CdS, which generally include ID, proof of employment and a French address, health insurance, payslips and more for each person applying for French residency.
 It is not necessary for EU citizens to speak French in order to qualify (although as the application process is in French, speaking the language is immensely helpful), whereas non-EU nationals will need to demonstrate that they speak a good level of French (comparable to the Uk A-Level standard).
 Applicants should make sure to bring originals and photocopies of every document on the list.
 In general, all foreign documents should be officially translated into French prior to submitting the application, and each town hall (Mairie) will have a list of official translators for this purpose.
+The Service-Public.fr site has further detailed information about applying for Cartes de Séjour (in French).

 There are many exceptions to the above depending on an individual’s nationality and personal situation.
-Always refer to the latest information from your own government or embassy regarding visas and your local town hall website regarding any relevant documents or paperwork.
+Always refer to the latest information from your own government or embassy regarding visas in France and your local town hall website regarding any relevant documents or paperwork when applying for a French visa, a french residence permit, driving license or any other official paperwork in France.

 For more useful information on finding somewhere to live in France, the cost of living, healthcare and more, visit our comprehensive Moving to France guide.